Forza.guide

 • Sway bars.
 Install both front and rear.

 • Weight.
 Reduce weight as aggressively as the class allows.
 Skip bracing — it adds weight for handling benefits you don't need on a straight line.
-Stock brakes are fine; saving those PI points for power/weight is usually a better trade.
+Race brakes are worth fitting here: they're lighter than stock, and on a straight line you don't need the stopping power, so the weight saving is the real win.
+A lighter bonnet/hood also shaves a few kg — swap it where one's available.

 • Drivetrain parts.
 Best clutch, best driveshaft.
 For transmission, the 4-speed drift box is easier to tune since it has fewer gears, but any race transmission lets you shift without clutching in.